 - Go on a scavenger hunt

-Scavenger hunts are a quick, easy, and fun way to shake things up around the house, and they are great for many reasons:
+In-person scavenger hunts are a quick, easy, and fun way to shake things up around the house, and they are great for many reasons:

 - you can do them inside or outside, and limit boundaries easily